-Do you have outstanding communication skills and emotional intelligence, and like helping people solve their problems?
-If yes, you may consider a career as a Customer Service Representative.
+Do you have outstanding communication skills and like helping people solve their problems?
+If yes, consider a career as a Customer Service Representative.

-Customer service representatives support customers on behalf of the business face-to-face, over the phone, or by email/online chat.
-They provide information about services, and products, take orders, respond to customers’ queries and complaints, and process returns.
+Customer service representatives support customers on behalf of businesses face-to-face, over the phone, or via email/online chat.
+They provide information about services, and products, take orders, respond to customers' queries and complaints, and process returns.

-To become a Customer Service Representative, you do not need any formal qualification.
+You do not need formal qualifications to become a Customer Service Representative in Australia.
 However, a VET or degree qualification in Customer Engagement, Retail, or Business could improve your entry into this role.

 1. What Is Customer Service?

-Customer service is the act of providing prompt and empathetic assistance to existing and prospective customers through in-person, phone, online chat, email, and social media interactions.
+Customer service provides prompt and empathetic assistance to existing and prospective customers through in-person, phone, online chat, email, and social media interactions.